 - 1 cup peanut butter (smooth or crunchy)

-- 6 tbsp rice crispy cereal (I used cocoa pebbles)
+- 6 tbsp rice crispy cereal (I used cocoa pebbles), or crushed almonds

-In a large bowl, stir peanut butter and maple syrup with a plastic spatula for ~1 minute (until it thickens up slightly).
-Stir in coconut flour until combined.
+In a large bowl, stir peanut butter and maple syrup or honey with a plastic spatula for ~1 minute (until it thickens up slightly).
+Stir in coconut flour if you used honey, until it's combined.
 Let sit for several minutes to firm up.
 Add a small amount of coconut flour if runny, or a small amount of peanut butter if it's too dry.
-Stir in rice crispy cereal.
+Stir in rice crispy cereal or nuts.
 Shape dough into small balls and place on a wax paper-lined cookie sheet.
 Place cookie sheet in freezer.

 In a small microwave-safe bowl, microwave chocolate chips and coconut oil in 30-second intervals, stirring between each interval.
 Once melted, set aside and remove the balls from freezer.
 With a fork, dip balls into melted chocolate.
 Place the balls back on the wax paper-lined cookie sheet and back in the freezer for about 15 minutes, or until chocolate sets.
 Store in freezer or fridge until ready to eat or serve.
 Can be frozen for up to a month, probably…I wouldn't know since I always eat them within a week!